 Technical Data After Application

 Coating durability: up to 15 years.
-Graffiti removal: up to 10 cycles.
-Dried coating thickness: approx. 150 μm, depending on surface type and roughness.
-Full anti-graffiti protection is achieved after 8 hours.
-The coating features anti-adhesive, anti-poster and anti-graffiti properties.
+Graffiti removal: no less than 10 cycles.
+Dried coating thickness: approx. 160 μm, depending on surface type and roughness.
+Full anti-poster and anti-graffitii protection is achieved after 24 hours at the drying temperature 22°C. The coating features anti-adhesive, anti-poster and anti-graffiti properties.
 The preparation also functions as a water-repellent and anti corrosive layer and an elastomer with high formability, durability and resistance to adverse external factors: thermal, biological or chemical, UV radiation, alkali, corrosion, salt and ammonia solutions.
 KTX Anti-poster is a durable system facilitating multiple removals of graffiti paints, without the need for coating restoration after graffiti removal.

 Areas of Application

 KTX Anti-poster can be used to secure elements of Urban infrastructure such as city signaling pole, road signs, lanterns, benches, electric and telecommunications boxes, bus shelters, underground passages, stations.
 The coating is suitable for use on smooth, porous surface, absorptive or non-absorptive surfaces, such as some plastics, metals, powder paints, most painted surfaces, bricks, clinker, ceramic tiles, natural or artifical stones, plaster and concrete.
 Due to a large variety of substrates, it is recommended to carry out initial testing before application to check reaction of the preparation with a substrate, define adhesiveness, the change in substrate colour shade, etc.